Allen Matkins

-Allen Matkins Leck Gamble Mallory & Natsis is a law firm based in California with more than 220 attorneys serving clients from five offices based in Los Angeles, Orange County, San Diego and San Francisco.
+Allen Matkins Leck Gamble Mallory & Natsis is a law firm based in California with over 240 attorneys serving clients from six offices based in Los Angeles, New York, Orange County, San Diego and San Francisco.

 Founded in 1977, the company specializes in real estate law and also does work in corporate, tax, labor, employment, and bankruptcy law.
 Its named partners are Fred Allen, Mike Matkins, Brian Leck, John Gamble, Richard Mallory, and Tony Natsis.
 In 2007, Natsis represented Blackstone Real Estate in Blackstone's $43 billion purchase of Equity Office Properties Trust (now called EQ Office), which aside from the federal government of the United States was then the biggest owner of office area.

 The Los Angeles Daily Journal said in 2010 that Allen Matkins has "the state's largest dedicated group of real estate attorneys" and "long has been considered a leading legal force in California's commercial real estate industry".
 The firm in 2016 had $161 million in revenue.